-A thrown error can be caught using an error boundary event or an error event subprocess.
+An error can be caught using an error boundary event or an error event subprocess.

 An error is caught by the first event in the scope hierarchy that matches the error code.
-At each scope, the error is thrown form a service task then it can be caught by an attached boundary event.
+If the error is thrown form a service task then it can be caught by an attached boundary event.
 If the task has no boundary event or the error code does not match then the error is propagated to the parent or root scope of the workflow instance.

-If the process instance is created via call activity, the error can also be caught in the calling parent process instance.
+In case the workflow instance is created via call activity, the error can also be caught in the calling parent workflow instance.

 When an error is triggered then it should be handled in the workflow.
 If it is not handled (e.g. unexpected error code) then an incident is raised to indicate the failure.
-The incident is attached to the corresponding service task of the processed job or the error end event).
+The incident is attached to the corresponding service task of the processed job or the error end event.

-The incident can not be solved by the user because the failure is in the process itself.
-The process cannot be changed to catch the error for this process instance.
+The incident can not be solved by the user because the failure is in the workflow itself that can not be changed to handle the error for this workflow instance.

 While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).

-A technical error is usually unexpected and should not be dealt with in the process.
-The error may disappear when the job is retried, or an incident is created to indicate a user interaction is required.
+A technical error is usually unexpected and should not be handled in the workflow.
+The error may disappear when the job is retried, or an incident is created to indicate that an user interaction is required.

-A business error is expected and should be dealt with in the process.
-The process may take a different path to compensate for the error or undo previous actions.
+A business error is expected and is handled in the workflow.
+The workflow may take a different path to compensate the error or undo previous actions.

 A boundary error event: